Quick Start

 The Talker SDK provides two main classes for building PTT applications:

-TalkerAdmin- For backend/server-side operations (uses SDK key)TalkerClient- For frontend/client-side operations (uses user auth token)
+TalkerAdmin- For managing users, channels, and credentials (uses SDK key)TalkerClient- For real-time PTT communication (uses user auth token)

 import { TalkerAdmin } from '@talker-network/talker-sdk';

-// Initialize with your SDK key (keep secret on server!)
+// Initialize with your SDK key (keep secret!)

 const admin = new TalkerAdmin({